CtrlK

 Distinctiveness Conflict Risk

-Occupies a clear niche — open-source package evaluation and security assessment.
-The specific triggers around dependency health, package comparison, and security posture are distinct and unlikely to conflict with general coding or security skills.
+The skill occupies a clear niche around open-source package evaluation and security assessment.
+The specific triggers like 'dependency health', 'package chooser', 'is this package safe?' are distinct and unlikely to conflict with general coding or security skills.

 3 / 3